 “Overnight visits really give students the chance to get to know campus better and explore Springfield,” says senior Karah Ludwig, who is in her second year as a student host.
 “I have a great group of girls on my floor, and we will usually all get together and either go out for coffee or ice cream around town, check out fun events on campus like Fashion Fever, intramural sporting events or even just enjoy a movie in the dorms.”

 The overnight visits are also good times to ask questions and learn student-to-student what Evangel life is really like.
 Bye says many students she meets just need someone to talk to about what college is like.

 “They are at a critical point in their lives when they are trying to make a crucial decision about their future,” Bye says.
 “I love listening to them and helping them through their concerns and apprehensions.”

 Interested in checking out Evangel’s campus in real life?
-You can find a list of upcoming Friday Visit days and register online.
-Friday visits do fill up quickly and registration closes when they are full, so sign up early.
+You can find a list of upcoming EU Preview Days and register online.
+Visits do fill up quickly and registration closes when they are full, so sign up early.

 This article has been updated from the original version to reflect changes.